People Love Stories

 The key is to write it down.
 Don’t let it go.
 Catch the idea.
 Use words as best you can, never fearing that they are imperfect.
 At least then you have your ball of clay.

-At the moment I am writing... a children’s novel.
-I’m just fleshing out the details of a dystopia and thinking about the types of characters that children love.
+At the moment I am writing... a new novel set on Orkney.
+I’m just fleshing out the details of the plot, getting into the heads of the characters and planning my research.

-At the moment I am reading… The Death of King Arthur by Simon Armitage.
+At the moment I am reading… Magnus by George Mackay Brown.
 Everyone has gaps in their reading, but there’s no excuse for not trying to fill in what’s missing.

 Deadlines are good things.
 Set them.
 Try your best to keep them.
 Okay, you might break them, but keep up momentum.
 Get to the end.